dvlab-research/APD/README.md

 ## <a name="Citation"></a>Citation

-Please consider citing ReviewKD in your publications if it helps your research.
+Please consider citing us in your publications if it helps your research.

 ```bib
 @article{APD,